karatusd/karatusd/docs/Multisig.md

 Further checking of the signatures takes place in the `checkNSignatures` function.

-It is considered that the standard ether signature from EOA wallet (branch `v >= 27`) will be mostly used

 ### Function approveHash
 Allow owner to approve hash (just another way to sign transaction).